EvaVillanuevaHernandez/MedicalPrescriptions/README.md

 ---
 ## Technology comparison

 For a comparison of technologies I have chosen the most similar and used.
-Angular vs React for the frontend and Node vs Springboot for the backend:
+Angular vs React for the frontend and Sequalize vs Springboot for the backend:

 ###### Main differences between Angular and React: